-Dr Zoe Sheppard is Senior Lecturer in the Faculty of Health and Social Sciences.
+Dr Zoe Sheppard was a Senior Lecturer in the Faculty of Health and Social Sciences.
 She spent a number of years working as a researcher before making the transition to senior lecturer.
 Read Zoe’s case study for information on her career progression.

 This ebook – How to Apply for an Academic Job (produced by Jobs.ac.uk) – is an excellent source of information on:

 - what questions to ask when you make informal contact prior to application;

 - what information to include in the application form, covering letter and CV and how to tailor this information to the particular job to which you are applying;

 - preparing for interview and how to answer questions;

 Vitae’s information on pursuing an academic career is particularly useful.

 The University of Manchester has produced a comprehensive guide on what it takes to be an academic.

 This guide by AGCAS on getting your first lecturing job is also extremely informative.

 The RCUK webpages feature case studies highlighting the opportunities research skills can give.
 The case studies can be found at http://www.rcuk.ac.uk/careersinresearch.